rhedlund87/Amazon_Connect_Desk_phone_email/README.md

 4. Edit Line 46 and Repalce YOUR_CONNECT_INSTANCE_ID with your Amazon Connect Instance ID.
 [How to find your Connect Instance ID](https://docs.aws.amazon.com/connect/latest/adminguide/find-instance-arn.html)
 5. Edit Line 81 Replace recipient@example.com with the receipient address you used on line 16.
 6. Deploy your Lambda
-7. Make sure your Lambda has the following Rights:/
+7. Make sure your Lambda has the following Rights:\
-      A. connect:DescribeUser/
+      A. connect:DescribeUser\
-      B. connect:ListUsers/
+      B. connect:ListUsers\
-      C. ses:SendRawEmail/
+      C. ses:SendRawEmail\
 8.